iPmartNetwork/Softether-easyinstaller/README.md

 - [Disclaimer](#disclaimer)
 - [Certificate](#certificate)

-## فهرست مطالب
+## Features

-سیستم لینوکس شما را به روز می کند و ابزارهای مفیدی مانند Certbot، Ncat و Net-tools را نصب می کند.
-آخرین نسخه SoftEther VPN Server (v4.43-9799-rtm-2023.08.31) را از وب سایت رسمی دانلود و کامپایل می کند.
-یک سرویس systemd برای سرور SoftEther VPN ایجاد می کند و آن را قادر می سازد در هنگام بوت شروع شود.
-انتقال IPv4 را برای ترافیک VPN فعال می کند.
-پورت های لازم برای پروتکل های VPN را با استفاده از فایروال ufw باز می کند.
-سرور SoftEther VPN را بدون از دست دادن تنظیمات به روز کنید (مراقب باشید) در صورت تمایل، یک گواهی از Let's Encrypt با استفاده از Certbot برای اتصالات VPN ایمن تنظیم کنید.
-به صورت اختیاری، BBR را نصب می کند.
-به صورت اختیاری، DDns (Dynamic DNS) را غیرفعال کنید
+- Updates your Linux system and installs some useful tools such as Certbot, Ncat, and Net-tools.
+- Downloads and compiles the latest version of SoftEther VPN Server (v4.43-9799-rtm-2023.08.31) from the official website.
+- Creates a systemd service for SoftEther VPN Server and enables it to start on boot.
+- Enables IPv4 forwarding for VPN traffic.
+- Opens the necessary ports for VPN protocols using ufw firewall.
+- Update  SoftEther VPN Server without losing config(Be careful)
+- Optionally, set up a certificate from Let's Encrypt using Certbot for secure VPN connections.
+- Optionally, installs BBR.
+- Optionally, disable DDns(Dynamic DNS)

-## نصب
+## Install

 <details>
   <summary>Click here for Install & Update details</summary>